 compilation requested by -fcompare-debug, along with options to

-silence warnings, and omitting other options that would cause
+silence warnings, and omitting other options that would cause the compiler

 files and preserved temporary files are renamed so as to contain the